hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 * `-aws-pull-interval`: The interval between fetching from AWS CloudMap.
 Accepts a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "10s", "1.5m" (defaults to 30s).
 * `-aws-dns-ttl`: DNS TTL for services created in AWS CloudMap in seconds (defaults to 60).

-Independent of how you want to user `consul-aws` it needs to be able to connect to Consul and AWS.
+Independent of how you want to use `consul-aws` it needs to be able to connect to Consul and AWS.
 Apart from making sure you setup up authenticated access, `-aws-namespace-id` is mandatory.

 ## Syncing Consul services to AWS CloudMap